12 Dec 5 New Year’s resolutions for literacy practitioners

 - Free up time with ready-to-use literacy programs.
 Finding new curriculum for students can be extremely stressful and time consuming.
 ABC Life Literacy Canada offers several free literacy programs that are easy to implement.
 Additionally, there is often an honorarium offered for organizations that run these programs.

 - Make “me time” a priority.
 As a literacy practitioner, you’re constantly thinking about helping your learners, which can sometimes leave limited time for yourself.
 It’s important to disconnect from work regularly, as it’s been proven to decrease stress, improve relationships, increase the quality of your work, and maintain emotional health.
-So, take a lunch break, go for a walk or treat yourself to a holiday.
+So, be sure to take a lunch break, go for a walk or treat yourself to a holiday.
 While it may be difficult, making time for yourself will help you stay energized and also indirectly help your learners in the long run.